open-telemetry/opentelemetry-js-api/docs/tracing.md

 ## Starting and Ending a Span

 In OpenTelemetry, all _traces_ are composed of [`Spans`](https://open-telemetry.github.io/opentelemetry-js/interfaces/span.html).
+A span describes a single operation with a start time and and end time like a database request, outgoing remote request, or a function invocation.
 These spans are linked together by parent-child relationships to form a tree.
 The resultant tree is your trace, and the root of the tree is commonly called the _root span_.

 You can create a span by calling [`Tracer#startSpan`](https://open-telemetry.github.io/opentelemetry-js/interfaces/tracer.html#startspan).
 The only required argument to `startSpan` is the _span name_, which should describe the operation being performed with low cardinality.